Health effects of electronic cigarettes: Injuries

 A 2017 review observed that several reported injury cases occurred while the e-cigarette was carried in a pocket.
 The pocket may have sufficient moisture to start a chemical reaction within the lithium-ion battery, while the presence of metal objects can create a short-circuit, leading to an explosion.
 Burn risk extends to bystanders.

 Graphic from a July 2016 United States Fire Administration (USFA) report entitled Electronic Cigarette Fires and Explosions in the United States 2009 – 2016.
 There has been an increase in the number of severe and moderate injuries resulting from e-cigarette explosions and fires since 2014.
 The USFA noted that this appears to correlate well with the e-cigarette sales trend.

 The United States Fire Administration reported 195 occasions of e-cigarette fires and explosions between January 2009 and December 2016.
 These incidents resulted in 133 acute injuries, of which 38 (29%) were severe.
 A 2017 review concluded that 80% of e-cigarette explosions occurred during battery charging, many by 3rd-party power adaptors that used inappropriately high charge rates that led to thermal runaway.
 Some vendors assembled e-cigarettes from incompatible parts.

 E-cigarette device explodes in man's pocket while on bus in California.

 A 35-year-old otherwise healthy male sustained a 2% total body surface area burn to his right lateral thigh when an e-cigarette device in the right back pocket of his pants spontaneously combusted, burning a hole through his pants.

-Burn events while on home oxygen therapy have been reported, leading Health Canada in 2014 to warn of fire risk.
-The heating element in vaping devices can get hot enough to ignite in the presence of oxygen.